Power Rankings: Each team's biggest worry so far

 Pittsburgh has allowed a league-high 29 goals through seven games.
 The New York Rangers had only scored 13 goals in their first six games before pouring four in on Matt Murray on Tuesday.
 Oh, and the team with the best goalie depth last season might have a liability in backup Antti Niemi (who has an early but ugly 7.94 GAA).

 Top D-man Matt Niskanen (hand) is on long-term injured reserve, signaling trouble for an already light blue line.
-Caps GM Brian MacLellan told the Washington Post he'd consider everything from a trade to promoting prospects, meaning maybe Washington really is backing off its all-in approach this year.
+Caps GM Brian MacLellan told The Washington Post that he'd consider everything from a trade to promoting prospects, meaning maybe Washington really is backing off its all-in approach this year.

 9. (4) St. Louis Blues, 4-2-0